Tyrn/wei/the-insider-en.typ

 spite of the official Federation language  being the only one allowed spoken in the army, they had picked up some Alom on the way.

+     The Fifteenth Chapter
+     Where  the  saviors  of  the Country  of  Great Light  pull the biggest insider deal in the history of the Galaxy.

      They took Bemish on a brief trip  around the  building that belonged to him.
 At every corner, he saw people wearing Federation military uniforms and